jameslawler/notes/docs/portuguese-language/verbs/parar.md

 Fill in the missing words

 Não é (fácil) parar de comer açúcar.
-(Parei) um pouco mas não resisti aos doces portugueses como (natas) e bolos de belém.
+(Parei) um pouco mas não resisti aos doces portugueses como (natas) e bolas de Berlim.
 No futuro vou (parar) novamente e ver até quando consigo (resistir).

 ## Writing Prompts

-1. Descreva um hábito que você conseguiu parar de fazer.
+1. Descreva um hábito que conseguiu parar de fazer.
 Describe a habit you were able to stop doing.
-2. O que você faz quando para de estudar português?
+2. O que faz quando para de estudar português?
 What do you do when you stop studying Portuguese?
 3. Como parar uma bicicleta?
 How do you stop a bicycle?